Dysphemism – Definition, Types & Examples

 A Dysphemism (also known as Cacophemism) is a figure of speech that involves using a blunt, derogatory, or negative word or phrase instead of a more neutral or polite alternative.
 It is often used to express criticism, disdain, or a negative opinion and can convey a strong emotional tone in communication.

 It contrasts with euphemistic expressions, which are the milder and more indirect opposite used for something unpleasant or offensive.
-It is a stylistic device employed to express criticism, disdain, or a negative viewpoint and may be motivated by hatred, contempt, fear, or humor and expresses a speaker’s view about a particular topic or person.
+It is a stylistic device employed to express criticism, disdain, or a negative viewpoint and may be motivated by hatred, contempt, fear, or humour and expresses a speaker’s view about a particular topic or person.

 Dysphemism-definition-example